 Now that my morning routine is complete, and I have gotten Henry up, dressed and downstairs, I like to have a solid game plan of what the day is going to look like and within that day I have my 5-Minute To-List fresh in my mind or written down in my planner or notes.

 A 5-Minute To-Do List is a list of tasks that can get done in, you guessed it, 5 minutes.
+I learned about this tip from the authors of Parenting While Working From Home.
 You’ll be amazed how many of these 5-minute windows you have throughout the day.
 It’s not enough time to start something major, but it’s enough time not to “waste.”